seemslegit42/aevonos/docs/CORE-SUBSYSTEMS/KLEPSYDRA.md

 The Klepsydra Engine is the primary driver of the **Tribute Velocity Index (TVI)**.
 By making economic participation a compelling, narrative-driven ritual rather than a simple purchase, it encourages deeper, more frequent engagement with the ΞCredit economy.

-The engine's ability to tune itself based on a user's `psyche` is a direct implementation of the Doctrine's pillar of optimizing for **Return on Belief**.
+The engine's ability to tune itself based on a user's `psyche` and dynamic psychological state is a direct implementation of the Doctrine's pillar of optimizing for **Return on Belief**.
 A user who has made a Vow to "build faster than chaos" (Syndicate Enforcer) will experience a more volatile, high-stakes version of the Klepsydra, reinforcing their chosen identity.

 The Klepsydra Engine is not a slot machine.
 It is a carefully calibrated system designed to make **belief** the most valuable currency in ΛΞVON OS.